MicrosoftDocs/learn/learn-pr/azure/pc-holographic-remoting-tutorials/includes/3-exercise-getting-started-with-pc-holographic-remoting.md

 2. In the Hierarchy window, select the ClippingObjects prefab and enable it in the Inspector window to turn on the Clipping objects.

-## Configure Eye-Tracking To Highlight Tooltips
+## Configure eye-tracking to highlight tooltips

 In this section, you'll explore how to enable eye tracking in your project.
 For example, you'll implement the functionality to highlight tooltips attached to MarsCuriosityRover's parts while you're looking at them and hide them while you're looking away from them.

-## 1. Identify Target Objects And Associated Tooltips
+## 1. Identify target objects and associated tooltips

 In the Hierarchy window, select the ModelParent object.
 Next, expand the **MarsCuriosity** -> **Rover** to find five main parts of the MarsCuriosityRover: **POI-Camera, POI-Wheels, POI-Antena, POI-Spectrometer, POI-RUHF Antenna**.